 The City Council adopted a 2030 Climate Action Plan in 2020.
 It includes a goal to reach communitywide carbon neutrality by 2030.
-This project provides an annual funding source to continue implementation of the CAP programs and strategies.
-This year, funding will start work on exploring policy options to
+The purpose of this project is to provide an annual funding source to continue implementation of the CAP programs and strategies.
+This year, funding will be utilized to start work on exploring policy options to

-- 1. convert 95% of existing buildings to electric by 2030 - 2. expand electric vehicle charging stations at existing multifamily properties
+- 1. convert 95% of existing buildings to electric by 2030 - 2. expand electric vehicle charging stations at existing multifamily properties.